gut-leben-in-deutschland/bericht/content/03/report.en.md

 03-04-a
 ```

-In 2014, this involved more than half of all people in the 18-64 age group.
+In 2014, this involved half of all people in the 18-64 age group.
 In 2007 only 43 per cent of this group participated in further education.
-The increase affected all age groups, but was particularly prevalent in the age group 25-34 and the age group 55-64 years, at more than 10 percentage points.
+The increase affected all age groups, but was particularly marked among those aged 55-64 years, at more than 17 percentage points.
 Lifelong learning is more important than ever in light of technological advances and an aging society.
+The need for lifelong learning in the further education activities of those aged 65 to 69 years, who were surveyed for the very first time in 2016.
+One in five individuals participated in further education, but mainly in non-profession-related training.

 **Companies are the most important providers for further education** in Germany.
-70 per cent of all further education is company-related.
-Profession-related further education activities account for 13 per cent of all further education, while 17 per cent are non-profession-related activities.
+71 per cent of all further education is company-related.
+Profession-related further education activities account for 10 per cent of all further education, while 20 per cent are non-profession-related activities.
 The focus of the training activities varies according to the type of further education.
-Company-related and individual profession-related further education generally revolves around **economy, work and law**, while non-profession-related further education mainly involves training on languages, culture and politics.
+Company-related and individual profession-related further education generally revolves around **economy, work and law** and **nature, technology and IT**, while non-profession-related further education mainly involves training on **languages, culture and politics**.

 ```chart